ruchisahota/gaia/v1/doc/documentation.md

 #### `organizationalUnits (list)`

-OrganizationalUnits attribute for the generated certificates
+OrganizationalUnits attribute for the generated certificates.

 | Characteristics | Value  |
 | -               | -:     |